 Working in collaboration with the National Commission for Protection of Child Rights (NCPCR), Save the Children launched the Standard Operating Procedure (SOP) for Care and Protection of Children in Street Situations.
 The SOP lays down a sequence of actions to be taken for restoration and rehabilitation of street children.
 This includes getting them Aadhaar cards, health insurance, bank accounts and financial sponsorship for families to help meet medical and nutritional requirements of a child.
 An estimated 50,000 street children in Delhi were selected for Aadhaar card registration on a pilot basis, and the NGO aims to cover children in five states in the first two years.

 Child protection programme: interventions

-The NGO is tirelessly working for the protection of children pushed into child labour, children facing abuse in the community, children trafficked, children affected by a calamity or emergency situations.
+The NGO like Save the Children is tirelessly working for the protection of children with following multiple child protection act in india for the childrens who pushed into child labour, children facing abuse in the community, children trafficked, children affected by a calamity or emergency situations.
 It rescues them from children facing various kinds of harms – abuse, neglect, exploitation, physical danger and violence.
 Executing programmes in India’s remotest parts, the NGO is driven by the premise of ensuring happy and safe childhoods for all children.
 Towards this goal, he partners with civil society organisations, child-led initiatives, governments and other key stakeholders.
 Donate online to do prevent child abuse in all forms.